rlaisqls/TIL/데브옵스 DevOps/AWS/SAA 오답노트 1-3.md

 - Keyword: EBS

 - Answer: **Tier-1 (32TB)**
-  - Amazon Aurora features a distributed, fault-tolerant, self-healing storage system that auto-scales up to 128TB per database instance.
-It delivers high performance and availability with up to 15 low-latency read replicas, point-in-time recovery, continuous backup to Amazon S3, and replication across three Availability Zones (AZs).
   - For Amazon Aurora, each Read Replica is associated with a priority tier (0-15).
 In the event of a failover, Amazon Aurora will promote the Read Replica that has the highest priority (the lowest numbered tier).
-  - If two or more Aurora Replicas share the same priority, then Amazon RDS promotes the replica that is largest in size.
+  - If two or more Aurora Replicas share the same priority, then Amazon RDS promotes the replica **that is largest in size**.
 If two or more Aurora Replicas share the same priority and size, then Amazon Aurora promotes an arbitrary replica in the same promotion tier.
   - Therefore, for this problem statement, the Tier-1 (32TB) replica will be promoted.

 ---